aaron-jack-manning/ocaml-standard-library/README.md

 - Random

 In addition to these, I plan on constructing a file IO library, from the functions in the existing standard library such as `open_in` and `close_in` for example (which are in `pervasives.ml` in the original library).

+## Tests

+Unit tests are also planned for all collection modules, but have not been written yet.